geniusyield/market-maker/README.md

 ```
 * `mbc_user` describes individual bot, it specifies `ur_s_key_path` which is the path to signing key file and `ur_coll` which is the UTxO reserved as collateral.
 * Fields `mbc_fp_nft_policy`, `mbc_fp_order_validator`, `mbc_po_config_addr` and `mbc_po_refs` relate to DEX smart contracts and can be left as it is.
-* `mbc_delay`: Bot in single iteration tries to determine which orders need to be placed and which are needed to be cancelled.
+* `mbc_delay` - Bot in single iteration tries to determine which orders need to be placed and which are needed to be cancelled.
 Once determined, it tries building the transactions and proceeds with submitting them, completing this single iteration. `mbc_delay` determines time in microseconds that bot must wait before proceeding with next iteration.
 * `mbc_price_config` gives the configuration on how to get market price using https://docs.gomaestro.org/DefiMarketAPI/mkt-dex-ohlc Maestro endpoint, for a token.
   * `pc_api_key` is the Maestro API key.
   * `pc_network_id` determines Cardano network which is mentioned for in API calls.
 It should always be kept `mainnet` as of now.